BAN-AI-Multics/dps8m/docs/md/tips.md

 If the simulator is terminated unexpectedly, data loss or corruption could occur.
 Users may wish to exempt the **DPS8M** process from being terminated in low memory situations.

-* Exempting the simulator from the operating system out-of-memory handler does *not* necessarily ensure stability in out-of-memory situations.
+* Exempting the simulator from the operating system out‑of‑memory handler does *not* necessarily ensure stability in out‑of‑memory situations.
 The system could decide to kill other important system processes leaving the machine in a hung or otherwise unusable state.
-It is always best to ensure that enough memory is free to avoid triggering the out-of-memory condition in the first place.
+It is always best to ensure that enough memory is free to avoid triggering the out‑of‑memory condition in the first place.

 ### Exempting DPS8M from the Linux OOM Killer

-Linux users may wish to exempt the **DPS8M** process from the Linux "**OOM** (***out-of-memory***) **Killer**" to avoid unexpected terminations in low memory situations.
+Linux users may wish to exempt the **DPS8M** process from the Linux "**OOM** (***out‑of‑memory***) **Killer**" to avoid unexpected terminations in low memory situations.

 Before initiating a kernel panic due to total memory exhaustion, the Linux *OOM Killer* is activated to inspect all running processes and assigns a score to each one.
 It then terminates the process with the highest score, repeating the procedure until enough memory has been freed to avoid a kernel panic.